 Design Research in Action

-Whether the project is to create an exhibition, improve a complex system, or design a new service, I use an evidence-based, research-first approach to ensure the final solution is effective, meaningful, and responsible.
+Whether the project is to create an exhibition, improve a complex system, or design a new service, I use an evidence-based, research-focused approach to ensure the final solution is effective, meaningful, and responsible.

 Get a feel for my process below.